Last Updated on January 29, 2023 by Andrew Shih

 #6: Gig price is negotiable

 If a seller is eager to work with you with your job request, the seller may lower his or her price to compete with other sellers.
 The gig price is not carved in stone, and it can be negotiated.
 It is possible to negotiate a price lower than the defined gig price set by the seller, and the seller can send you a custom offer.
 However, you should have justifications and done your pricing research.
 For example, if you are making a bulk order or are flexible with time.
 Remember that 20% of the seller’s earning goes to Fiverr.

 #7: Use coupon code for the first-time joiner and pro service

 Once you sign up on Fiverr, Fiverr will likely send you a coupon code to help you make the first hire.
 Be on the lookout for this coupon or search on the internet for it.
 Likewise, you may get a coupon code for hiring Fiverr Pro the first time.

 Fiverr tips for selecting sellers

 #8: Leverage both job posting and contact the sellers directly to find your ideal sellers

 There are two methods to find and hire a seller, and you should leverage both; you can send out a job request to solicit bids, or you can contact the seller directly.
 Some sellers do not actively apply for job requests, especially those that already have enough loyal customers, and you will need to find and reach out to those sellers directly.
-With job posting, you may find surprise talents who apply to your job request.
+With job postings, you may find surprise talents who apply to your job request.

 #9: A good hire starts with writing a great job request